 If your site uses WebP images, WP Rocket can create a separate cache file to serve those if needed.
-This option is on the Media tab.
+This option is on the Add-ons tab.

 Most plugins that create WebP images can also serve the WebP versions for you.
 In that case you don’t need a separate cache file.

 WP Rocket aims to simplify the compatibility with WebP images by:

 - Automatically detecting some of the common plugins you might be using for WebP